|

 PRE-PAYMENT PENALTY:

-property on time with no problems so you are one happy camper.
+Vineyard property on time with no problems so you are one

-You have been enjoying your home on Martha's Vineyard for
+happy camper.
+You have been enjoying your dream home for

 a few years but lower interest rates have you thinking about